quaap/AudioMeter/README.md

 Future Features?
 * Make meter fit a variety of screen sizes.
-* Allow a log of the readings
+* Allow a log of the readings.
+* Fancier display.